srikarKulkarni/Scripts/README.md

 # Scripts

 # docker-script.sh
+Command : bash docker-script.sh
-bash docker-script.sh --> To install the docker latest version on linux
+Use: To install Docker Latest version on Debian